SU-SWS/decanter-web/content/_pages/brand-design-elements-typography.md

 </section>

 #### How to Use
-Apply this font by using the <code>@sans</code> SCSS mixin, or by adding the class name <code>.su-sans</code> to your element.
+Use the Decanter sans-serif font stack by applying the <code>@sans</code> SCSS mixin or using the <code>$su-font-sans</code> SCSS variable, or by adding the class name <code>.su-sans</code> to your element.

 ### Source Serif Pro
 Source Serif Pro is our primary serif font.
 It should be used in headings and body text as the primary serif font on your website.
+When Sources Sans Pro is not available, we have a fallback serif font stack with Georgia, Times and Times New Roman.

 <section class="typography su-serif">
 <h3>The quick brown fox jumps over the lazy dog</h3>